 Meet English language requirement

 You must be able to communicate clearly in English, both verbally and in writing.
 If English is not your first language you must take an IELTS (Academic) test.
 We require 7.5 in IELTS (Academic) with no element below 7.
 A certified copy of your IELTS test result should be submitted with your application.
-Applications that do not satisfy these criteria may not be considered for shortlisting.
+Applications that do not satisfy these criteria will not be considered for shortlisting.

-Shortlisted candidates who do not send a copy of the IELTS test results by the deadline of 20th February 2017 will not be made a offer and will instead be offered to candidates who have met the College's English language requirements by this date.
 It is advised that applicants arrange to take the IELTS exam as soon as possible due to limited availability.
 Further information on English language requirements

 Foreign language applicants are encouraged to practice as a veterinary surgeon in the UK for at least one year prior to application.